 Maternity leave refers to the period of time that a new mother takes off from work following the birth of her baby.
 Many companies have similar policies for fathers, which allow for paternity leave.
-Maternity leave is usually created from a variety of benefits that include sick leave, vacation, holiday time, personal days, short-term disability and unpaid family leave time.
+Maternity leave is usually created from various benefits that include sick leave, vacation, holiday time, personal days, short-term disability, and unpaid family leave time.

 It is important to plan your maternity leave so that you and your family do not experience any unexpected financial challenges and you can make the most of your time with your baby.

 Short-term disability is a type of coverage that pays your salary, or at least a portion of it, for a certain number of weeks because of medically related needs.
 Larger companies frequently include this benefit, and some states have mandates requiring that it is included in your benefits.